Conductor Deployment Patterns

 POD Design

 The conductor is the single point of configuration for an array of managed routers; as such, its configuration can grow to be quite large.
 As the configuration grows larger, the processing time for new configuration moves, adds, and changes grows accordingly.
-128 Technology recommends that network deployments be sized to a ratio of 2,000 assets per conductor (where an asset is a single instance of 128T software).
+Juniper recommends that network deployments be sized to a ratio of 2,000 assets per conductor (where an asset is a single instance of SSR software).
 I.e., either 1,000 highly available routers comprised of two nodes each, 2,000 standalone nodes, or any combination thereof.

 For large scale deployments in excess of 2,000 assets, the conventional approach is to subdivide the network into PODs – independently managed networks.
 Each POD, or set of managed assets, is independently managed.